JasonEl1/seasonal-wallpaper/README.md

 ### Instructions:

+> [!IMPORTANT]
+> Only tested on MacOS.
+Parts of the application will currently not function correctly outside of MacOS.
+The tool is still usable on other platforms however there will be some delay between running the tool and the wallpaper correctly updating.

 Create a master folder to store all wallpaper images and folders.
 This can have any name.

 Within the master folder, create the following sub-folders or run the below shell script inside the master folder: